The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 At the end, you’ll get a review of your order.
 Select “Confirm my order” to proceed with payment.

 The zones are described on the “Choose your travel zones” screen.
-Zone A covers the agglomeration of Montréal, Zone B covers Laval and the agglomeration of Longueuil, Zone C covers the northern and southern suburbs and Zone D covers Lavaltrie and buses outside the ARTM network.
+Zone A covers the agglomeration of Montréal, Zone B covers Laval and the agglomeration of Longueuil, Zone C covers the northern and southern suburbs and Zone D includes municipalities outside of ARTM territory, that are served by exo.

 To find out what Zone a given city is in, tap “Need help?” and open ARTM’s fare selector at https://www.artm.quebec/en/fare-selector/.